WAIFS AND UNSUNG HEROES;

 perceive qualities in his dad he wasn't privy to, while Mother

-was alive.
-His whole life may have been spent vilifying his father,
+was still alive.
+His entire life may have been spent vilifying

-based on what he assumed was the source of his mom's
+his dad, based on what he assumed was the source of his

-anguish, and what she led him to believe about his parents'
+mom's anguish, and what she led him to believe about

 Waif could be referenced or thought of, as "the quiet Borderline."